BEST: BLUM 38N SOFT CLOSE

 5. Not Positioning The Hinge Cup Properly

-Easily one of the most frustrating issues with installing a cabinet hinge is installing the hinge in the wrong place.
+One of the most frustrating issues with installing a cabinet hinge is installing the hinge in the wrong place.

-And by this I mean installing it in one of three places:
+And by this, I mean installing it in one of three places:

-- On a face frame cabinet, where it will overlay the top or bottom rail (and not allow it to be installed)
+• On a face frame cabinet, where it will overlay the top or bottom rail (and not allow it to be installed)

-- Setting the hinge cup too close to the door edge creates an unsightly gap
+• Setting the hinge cup too close to the door edge creates an unsightly gap

-- Or, setting the hinge cup too far from the door edge will cause the door to bind.
+• Or, setting the hinge cup too far from the door edge will cause the door to bind.

 6. Damaging The Door During Hinge Installation

-First, after installing thousands of cabinet doors I’ve learned to install the top hinge before the bottom.
+First, after installing thousands of cabinet doors, I’ve learned to install the top hinge before the bottom.

 Why?
-Because I’ve frequently dropped a screw, mis-placed a hinge, or done something else that causes me to break my focus from the door this approach:
+Because I’ve frequently dropped a screw, misplaced a hinge, or done something else that causes me to break my focus from the door, this approach:

-- Makes it easier to balance the door while installing screws
+• Makes it easier to balance the door while installing screws

 7. Not Adjusting the Door